Admission to The Arts Centre is free. Some organisations based here have entry fees, which are displayed on each organisation’s website.

 If you need basic first aid treatment between 10.00am and 5.00pm, please visit Rutherford’s Den in the Clock Tower.
 For anything more serious, please call 111 or visit nearby Christchurch Hospital.

 There are two defibrillators at The Arts Centre.
-One is on the temporary fencing facing Worcester Boulevard between Boys’ High building and the Clock Tower.
+One is on the temporary fencing facing Worcester Boulevard between the Boys’ High building and the Clock Tower.
 The other is in Rutherford’s Den in the Clock Tower.

 The Arts Centre is open from 10.00am to 5.00pm every day except Christmas Day and Good Friday.
 On Anzac Day it is open from 1.00pm to 5.00pm.